 ZASTOSOWANIE W ZALEŻNOŚCI OD PRZYPADKU

-Business continuity is an organization's capability to maintain mission-critical functionality during and after a disaster.
-There are myriad disruptions that can cost organizations time, money and productivity, and business continuity planning helps them prepare for these risks before they happen.
+Business continuity is an organization's ability to maintain mission-critical functionality during and after a disaster.
+There are myriad disruptions that can cost organizations time, money, and productivity, and business continuity planning helps them prepare for these risks before they happen.
 Modern organizations have a list of potential disruptions that extend beyond natural disasters.
-Service outages, security breaches and industry competition can represent significant threats to business process.
+Service outages, security breaches, and industry competition can represent significant threats to business processes.

 Business continuity allows organizations to:

-Today, cloud technologies, redundant systems and strategic planning keep businesses running when the unexpected occurs.
-Business continuity management has become markedly easier in the 21st century, and building a solid business continuity program isn’t the imposing challenge it once was.
-Large organizations may be able to keep all of their functionality throughout a crisis.
-Small or mid-size companies may focus on keeping critical functions active until the crisis passes.
+Today, cloud computing, redundant systems and strategic planning keep businesses running when the unexpected occurs.
+Business continuity management has become markedly easier in the 21st century, and building a solid business continuity program is no longer the imposing challenge it once was.
+Enterprise organizations may be able to keep all of their functionality throughout a crisis, while small or mid-size companies can focus on keeping critical functions active until the crisis passes.

-Virtual apps and desktops as well as SaaS and web apps are ideal for business continuity as they allow users to access their applications using any device in the event a disaster renders company data centers and offices useless.
+Virtual desktops are ideal for business continuity as they allow users to access applications using any device—even if a disaster renders the company’s datacenter and offices useless.
 This remote access helps ensure the business continuity process.

 In normal situations, cloud networks give organizations the ability to expand their resources as needs spike.
 In the event that a disaster strikes the primary data center, disaster solutions can spread virtualized resources across secondary locations, limiting downtime or eliminating service outages completely.
 These solutions provide reliability and performance throughout the disaster, giving stakeholders the time necessary to maintain business operations.

-At its core, a business continuity plan is a strong framework to support an organization when the unexpected occurs.
+At its core, a business continuity plan provides a strong framework for support when the unexpected occurs.
 By predicting potential crises and identifying mission critical functions, organizations increase their opportunities for overcoming monumental challenges with ease.
 A systematic approach ensures everyone understands their roles and has the greatest chance of success.

-The three pillars of resilience, recovery and contingency reinforce organizations, giving them the ability to support internal teams as well as external stakeholders.
-With Citrix Cloud and the aid of cloud technologies and dynamic infrastructures, the most dangerous crises become manageable.
+The three pillars of resilience, recovery, and contingency reinforce organizations, giving them the ability to support internal teams as well as external stakeholders.